-The department has three specialist teachers experienced in painting, drawing, sculpture, photography, textiles and Graphic Design.
+The department has two specialist teachers experienced in painting, drawing, sculpture, photography, textiles, Photography and Graphic Design.
 We are housed in two large rooms including a computer suite.

 Key Stage 3

-In years 7, 8 and 9, pupils study Art and Design;
+In years 7, 8 and 9, pupils study Art, Craft and Design;

 Through a variety of activities the department aims to help all our students reach their full potential.
-We encourage a sense of enquiry about the visual world we all live in, help students express themselves through Art and Design and introduce students to the contribution that art, craft and design has made to the world.
+We encourage a sense of enquiry about the visual world we all live in, help students express themselves through Art, Craft and Design and introduce students to the contribution that the subject has made to the world.
 The subject offers opportunities for our students to develop their own creativity and produce something that is completely unique and personal.

 During Key Stage 3 the department covers work in painting, drawing, computer graphics, sculpture and mixed media.
 The work in organised in themes and these include investigating the work of Artists and cultures.

 Pupils can opt to study Art, Craft and Design and Photography in years 10 and 11;

 This is an engaging and exciting course with a very hands-on practical approach.
 Pupils with an interest in art, photography, graphics, textiles, design, problem solving, creativity and independent thinking will enjoy this course and do well; the skills they learn will help them in other subjects, and will form the foundation of their Art, Craft and Design/Photography knowledge should they wish to take the subject further.

 A GCSE in Art, Craft and Design or Photography is a valuable qualification, which is recognised by a further education establishment or employer.
 It shows creative thinking and the ability to work independently.